-- There have been increases in both the numbers of Families being offered the opportunity to take part in a family group conference and the number of families taking up that offer. - The number of families who are being supported through the Family Drug and Alcohol Court (FDAC) as increased on the same period last year
+- There have been increases in both the numbers of Families being offered the opportunity to take part in a family group conference and the number of families taking up that offer. - The number of families who are being supported through the Family Drug and Alcohol Court (FDAC) as increased on the same period last year.

-- During February 1⁄2 term the Brighten the Day programme delivered 5 specific cooking projects at venues in Gateshead: - o Children from St Chads Community project Blaydon Youth and Community Centre Nice Swan @ Marley Hill CC Embells CiC tried out our new pop-up cooking programme. - A total of 120 children cooked their own 2 course meal of meatballs & couscous followed by strawberry and mango tiramisu.
-Young people aged 7 - 15 years took part.
-Many of the whom commented that they have "Never had this opportunity before" and would like more. - o The Brighten the Day programme has 5 cooking class kits one to be stored in each of the 5 Gateshead Neighbourhood Management/Locality geographic areas (West, Inner West, Central, East and South).
+- During February 1⁄2 term the Brighten the Day programme delivered 5 specific cooking projects at venues in Gateshead: - Children from St Chads Community Project, Blaydon Youth & Community Centre, Nice Swan @ Marley Hill CC Embells CiC tried out our new pop-up cooking programme. - o 120 children cooked their own 2 course meal of meatballs & couscous followed by strawberry and mango tiramisu.
+Young people aged 7- 15 years took part.
+Many of the whom commented that they have "Never had this opportunity before" and would like more. - The Brighten The Day programme has 5 cooking class kits one stored in each of the 5 Gateshead Neighbourhood Mgt/locality geographic areas (West, Inner West, Central, East, and South).
 Each kit consists of 8 stations.
-2 children share a station to cook, so 16 children can cook in one class. - Easter Brighten the Day programme 2023 involved 44 providers delivering holiday activity programmes across Gateshead.
-New #Brighten the Day webpages went live on Wednesday 8th March, allowing families in receipt of FSM to book onto a programme close to them. - Free school meal uptake continues to steadily increase, rising from 74% last year to 76.9% for 2022/23
+2 children share a station to cook, so 16 children can cook in one class. - Easter Brighten the Day programme 2023, involved 44 providers delivering holiday activity programmes across Gateshead.
+New #Brighten the Day web pages went live on Wednesday 8th March, allowing families in receipt of FSM to book onto a programme close to them. - Free school meal uptake continues to steadily increase, rising from 74% last year to 76.9% for 2022/23.